 Presenters: Dr. Michelle Pokorny-Parker, Seneca Academy; Nan Pickens, Sidwell Friends School

 Michelle Parker is a clinical psychologist, middle school counselor, and previously the all-school counseling coordinator at the Sidwell Friends School.
 Michelle is now the Head of School at Seneca Academy.
 Earlier in her career, she taught upper school science.
 Nan Pickens is a middle school Spanish teacher and 7/8 advisor.
 Both are active in Equity, Justice, and Community work at the school.
 Together they serve on a committee that created and oversees the 7/8 advisory curriculum.

-Location and Parking: Robert Smith Meeting Room (Use Visitor or street parking)
+Location and Parking: Robert Smith Meeting Room in the Quaker Meeting House Building.